Are Ladders Banned?

 - Up to and including 1st floor using ladders no more than 6 metres on domestic and small commercial properties.

-- Removal of heavily impaced soilage.
+- Removal of heavily impacted soilage.
 Eg. Builders Cleans

 - To access windows above flat roofs.

 - Where the number of windows to be cleaned at height is very small relative to the total, making use of more expensive access or cleaning methods unreasonable